 Even if the riot has not yet occurred and is only an impending riot, an individual can be charged with attempting to incite a riot, conspiracy with others to incite a riot or soliciting another person to incite a riot.

 Under C.R.S.
 18-9-102, inciting a riot is a class 1 misdemeanor.
-The penalties for misdemeanor inciting a riot include 6 to 18 months in prison and a fine of up to $5,000.
+The penalties for misdemeanor inciting a riot include up to 364 days in jail and/or a fine of up to $1,000.
 However, if anyone is injured or if the property is damaged as a result of inciting a riot, it may be charged as a class 5 felony.
 The penalties for felony inciting a riot include 1 to 3 years in prison, fines of up to $100,000, and a mandatory parole period of 2 years.3

 Even if someone does not actively participate in a riot or does not incite others to riot, they can be charged with the crime of arming rioters if they supply weapons to rioters.
 CRS 18-9-103 states: